mmakarmit/Software-Engineering-Portfolio/week2_setup.md

 to rectify this.
 We also implemented a team discord server to make communication easier moving forward.
 Next on the agenda was to identify who would create the shared team repository.
-This was left to the two most experienced team members who had previously completed the prerequisities to achieve this, including the methods module in the previous year.
+This was left to the two most experienced team members who had previously completed the prerequisites to achieve this, including the methods module in the previous year.

 |![GitHub Team Repository](images/week1ss2.png "This image represents the team shared repository")|
 |:--:|
 |<b>Fig.1 - Team Repository</b>|

-In Fig.1 it demonstrates the main page of our shared team repository for the group project which shows our team name, the Green-Team, and all other relelvant information to our team.
+In Fig.1 it demonstrates the main page of our shared team repository for the group project which shows our team name, the Green-Team, and all other relevant information to our team.
 Fig.1 also shows our first post which outlines to the team the task at hand and the details for the team Discord channel for easy communication.
 From here I can proceed to anywhere, like the project board for example.